New Year’s Eve in Sydney

 Best for: Lucky ballot winners who want bridge-level views

-Entry: Free via ballot (NSW residents, but visitors often win too)
+Entry: Free via ballot (NSW residents only)

 Capacity: 3,000 per show (9pm OR midnight, not both)